awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-internetgateway.md

 ### Ref<a name="aws-resource-ec2-internetgateway-return-values-ref"></a>

-When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the resource name\.
+When you pass the logical ID of this resource to the intrinsic `Ref`function, `Ref`returns the ID of the internet gateway\.

 For more information about using the `Ref`function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.